-3.2.
+- 3.1.
+In accordance with good practice and as recommended by the Pensions Regulator 1 the Fund has a suite of performance targets to ensure it is delivering an efficient, effective and customer-focussed service.
+These targets will be kept under continual review to ensure that they are appropriate and reflect current circumstances and regulatory requirements. - 3.2.
 The minimum performance targets set are shown below.
 Performance against these targets is reported to the Pension Fund Committee.
-The Annual Administration Report is reported to the Pension Fund Committee in June each year and is available in the Pension Committee minutes on the Council's website and key statistics are included in the Cumbria LGPS Annual Report.
+The Annual Administration Report is reported to the Pension Fund Committee in June each year and is available in the Pension Committee minutes on the Council's website2 and key statistics are included in the Cumbria LGPS Annual Report.